-Many consider Thanksgiving the start of the holiday season, a time to give thanks and count blessings.
+Many consider Thanksgiving the start of the holiday season, a time to be thankful and count our blessings.
 As a young working professional left to my own devices most of the year in regards to cooking, this Thanksgiving I will be most thankful for the AMAZING food my family makes.
 Between the main event (the turkey), the glorious sides that some argue are better than the main event, and ample amounts of dessert, there is never enough room in my stomach for all the food I want to consume.
 But fear not—my family is very, very generous—they let me take home LEFTOVERS!
 If any of you have had the pleasure of packaging up leftovers, you know how much time and effort it takes to package them correctly.
 A lot of variables are at play here, so you have to answer a few questions.
 How will the food be stored (cabinet or refrigerated device)?
 Does the food have to travel?
 Are liquids involved?
 How long are you waiting to relive your Thanksgiving feast?
 In order to correctly preserve your precious leftovers, you must package them correctly.

 A LITTLE HISTORY